Isolated and vulnerable amid the covid crisis, some of Hong Kong’s elderly are taking their own lives

 Hong Kong’s adherence to the mainland’s zero-covid policy, which experts say is unsuitable to the dense and culturally diverse city with a population of 7.5 million, is the root cause of low morale in the city, said Lam, of the Patients’ Voices organization.

-Constantly shifting government policies, such as a mandatory testing program announced weeks ago but with no further details, has caused residents to lose confidence in the government.
+Constantly shifting government policies, such as a mandatory testing program announced weeks ago but with no further details, have caused residents to lose confidence in the government.
 Rumors of a lockdown continue to bubble up, leading to panic buying in supermarkets and pharmacies.

 The lack of support and uncertainty “doubles or triples the pressure” for the elderly, Lam said, because they are more reliant on feeble government subsidies and far more isolated than the rest of the population.